Ha-L0/Ha-L0.github.io/_posts/2023-06-30-[H4]-HTB-Topology.md

 ...
 ```

 Performing a sub domain brute force shows that there also is a sub domain named `dev`
 So we have 2 new websites to have a look at.
 > `dev.topology.htb`
+{: .prompt-info }
 > `latex.topology.htb`
 {: .prompt-info }